Login

 2. We encourage the children to practice times table facts as often as possible as these are expected to be fluent by year 5 and 6.
 For Year 4, there will be a statutory times table assessment which tests the children’s accuracy and recall speed.
 Times Table Rockstars is a fantastic resource for practice that can be easily accessed at home.
 Pupils in Year 4 will also be doing an online multiplication tables check in June.
 Pupils are asked to answer 25 questions on times tables from 2 to 12.
 They are given six seconds per question, with three seconds rest between each question, so the test should last less than five minutes.

 Maths: We will follow the White Rose Year 4 and 5 units for learning in this subject.
-Year 4 will focus on: place value, addition & subtraction, area and multiplication & division.
-With the statutory times table test happening in Year 4, a focus in each lesson will involve the children’s fluency of times tables up to 12 x 12.
-This quick recall greatly helps their fluency in maths units when moving to upper-key-stage 2.
-Year 5 will cover: place value, addition & subtraction, multiplication & division and fractions.
-The current Year 5’s did extremely well with their times table recall last year and this will continue to be a focus to help sustain their fluency in upper-key-stage two.
+Year 4 will continue with their learning on decimal tenths and hundredths before moving on to multiplying and dividing numbers by 10 and 100.
+With the statutory times table test happening in the summer term, a focus in each lesson will involve the children’s fluency of times tables up to 12 x 12.
+This quick recall greatly helps their fluency in maths when moving to Upper-Key-Stage 2.
+Year 5 will also continue their learning on decimals before moving on to percentages and fractions.
+We will then complete a unit on perimeter & area and statistics.
+Please continue to encourage your Year 5 children to practice their times table recall as it will greatly support them with their Year 6 maths learning.

 PSHE: We will follow a structured plan for both Year 4 and Year 5 from the SCARF units for PSHE.
-Our first topic is titled ‘Me and My Relationships’.
-This unit focuses on the children understanding friendship, collaboration, compromise and different emotional needs.
-In Autumn 2, we will move on to ‘Valuing difference’ where the children will consider what makes them unique, understanding others and challenging stereotypes.
+Our first topic is titled ‘Being My Best.
+This unit focuses on the individuality of the children and the qualities which make them great!
+In Summer 2, we will move on to ‘Growing and changing’.

 PE kit: